 Students admitted to the BRIDGE Program are chosen not only for what they may expect to gain from their time here but also for what they can contribute to our community.

-- Take four regular academic courses and a one-credit Study Skills course during their first semester
+- Take four regular academic courses and a one-credit Study Skills course during their first semester in a Learning Community environment

 - Successful students will be awarded the opportunity to take one 3 credit course, tuition free, over the course of the next three years